-This is part one of a three-part series on human trafficking in Durham.
+This is part one of a four-part series on human trafficking in Durham.

 Written by: Shanelle Somers and Shana Fillatrau

 Durham Region is on the 401, making it a hot-bed for human trafficking because victims are easily and quickly moved around from city to city.
 Hotels along the highway make it easy for pimps to hide these women in plain sight.

 Jason Price, detective constable in the Durham Regional Police Services human-trafficking unit, says many of the hotel owners and staff have been educated on the warning signs.
 He says one of their most recent investigations started with a tip from a hotel staffer.

 Hotels and motels along Kingston Road are known to be temporary housing to pimps, victims and their clients.
 Toronto Police have a project focusing on these hotels named Hotel Tango 2.

 They are living “very transient” lifestyles, according to Price.
 They are forced to service (a professional term used by traffickers to describe a woman engaging in forced sexual activity), fed minimal and/or poor food and are sometimes denied feminine hygiene products.

 “People would be surprised to know how prevalent it is in the hotels within the region,” says Price.
 “The members of the public would be baffled at how active it is, the ages of the girls that are involved and the amount of money that’s being spent on it.”

 What can you do to keep your loved ones from ending up in these hotels?
 Pay attention, says Price.
 Young women with low self-esteem are especially vulnerable.
 There are many red flags, according to Price.
 These include unexplained gifts or money, long absences, change in mental health, multiple cellphones and new friends or boyfriend.